Activ Solar: Ownership

 Activ Solar was controlled by Ukraine's former first deputy prime minister Andriy Klyuyev and his brother Serhiy Klyuyev.
 CEO of Activ Solar, Kaveh Ertefai, was Serhiy Klyuyev's son-in-law.
 Bohdan Klyuyev, son of Andriy Klyuyev, was a business developer manager of Activ Solar LLC (Ukraine).
 According to Kyiv Post, Klyuyev's companies were registered at the same building where Activ Solar had its representative office in Ukraine.

-According to the report by Ukrayinska Pravda, Solar Activ was founded by Slav Beteiligung GmbH, owned by Slav AG, investment firm of by brothers Kluyevs.
+According to the report by Ukrayinska Pravda, Activ Solar was founded by Slav Beteiligung GmbH, owned by Slav AG, investment firm of by brothers Kluyevs.
 In late 2008, the ownership was transferred to Kaveh Ertefay.
 In July 2009, ownership was transferred to P&A Corporate Trust.
-According to a British register, P&A Corporate Trust owns British firm Blythe (Europe) Ltd, which owns 35% of company Tantalit which was the nominal owner of the residence of President Viktor Yanukovych at Mezhyhirya.
+According to a British register, P&A Corporate Trust owns British firm Blythe (Europe) Ltd, which owns 35% of company Tantalit.

 According to the company register, in 2011 Activ Solar was 100% owned by Liechtenstein-registered P&A Corporate Trust.
 According to the company, shareholders of the company were European institutional and private investors.
-According to Johann Harter (COO), all shareholders were Austrian institutional and private investors and there were no Ukrainian private investors or companies associated with the Ukraine among the shareholders.
+According to Johann Harter (COO), all shareholders were Austrian institutional and private investors and there were no Ukrainian private investors or companies associated with Ukraine among the shareholders.
 According to Kave Ertefay, 50% of the shares belonged to investors from Austria and the rest of the EU.
 Interfax-Ukraina agency reported that controlling stake in Activ Solar belonged to Christian Dries, the owner of Diamond Aircraft Industries, and the rest was owned by the management of the company.
 At the beginning of 2016, the sole owner of the company was Viennese lawyer Stefan Benesch.